• Plants with red, purple, and yellow leaves.

 Description

-- Common barberry is a deciduous shrub in the barberry family, measuring 8- 10 feet in height and 6 feet in width.
+• Common barberry is a deciduous shrub in the barberry family that grows 8 to 10 feet tall and 6 feet wide.

-- The bark is gray and has sharp, double- or triple- branched spines along branches.
+• Bark is gray and has sharp, double- or triple-branched spines along branches.

-- Flowers are 1/2 inch long, pale yellow, borne on drooping racemes which hang from branches at leaf clusters.
-Bloom time is in May and June.
+• Flowers are 1/2 inch long, pale yellow.
+They grow in drooping clusters that hang from the branches near leaf clusters.
+The plant blooms in May and June.

-- Fruit are small, egg-shaped berries, red to purple in color.
-Each fruit contains 1- 3 small black seeds.
+• Fruit are small, egg-shaped berries that range from red to purple.
+Each fruit contains 1-3 small black seeds.

-- Common barberry can easily be confused with Japanese barberry (Berberis thunbergii DC.).
-Common barberry is distinguished by its sharply toothed leaf margins and 3- pronged spines lining the branches.
+• Common barberry can easily be confused with Japanese barberry (Berberis thunbergii DC.).
+Common barberry is distinguished by its sharply toothed leaf margins and three-pronged spines lining the branches.
 It also has taller, more loosely arranged branches than Japanese barberry.

 Habitat

-Common barberry will grow in dense and open woods, pastures, fencerows, roadsides, clearings, and waste spaces.
-It can grow in full sun to shade and all soil types.
+Common barberry grows in dense or open woods, pastures, fencerows, roadsides, clearings, and waste spaces.
+It can grow in full sun to shade and grows in all soil types.

 Means of spread and distribution

-Common barberry is most common in southeastern Minnesota.
+Common barberry is most common in the southeastern region of Minnesota.

 Impact

-Common barberry forms dense stands, outcompeting and replacing native species.
-It can reduce wildlife habitat and forage.
+Common barberry forms dense stands that outcompete and replace native species.
+These infestations can reduce wildlife habitat and forage.

 Prevention and management

-- Once established, common barberry is difficult to control.
-For all management options, infestation sites will need to be monitored for several years and treated repeatedly until the seedbanks are depleted.
+• Once established, common barberry is difficult to control.
+For all management options, infestation sites must be monitored for several years and treated repeatedly until the seedbanks are depleted.

-- Plants growing near wheat or other small grain fields should be given priority for removal.
+• Plants growing near wheat or other small grain fields should be prioritized for removal.

-- Small infestations can be controlled manually by digging and removing the root system.
+• Small infestations can be controlled manually by digging and removing the entire root system.
 All roots must be removed to prevent resprouting.
-Use gloves, long sleeves, and long pants to protect yourself from the spines.
+Wear gloves, long sleeves, and long pants to protect yourself from the spines.

-- After initial removal, regular mowing or spraying of any seedlings or resprouts can be successful to maintain control.
+• After initial removal, regular mowing or spraying of any seedlings or resprouts may help maintain control.